 WHO and UNFPA scale up trauma and emergency obstetric response Mosul

 In order to be ready to respond to these health needs, WHO and UNFPA in support of the MOH, have scaled up their emergency response capacity around Mosul’s city to ensure that civilians can have access to trauma care, primary health care and reproductive health services.
-Specifically, WHO and partners are increasing the number of trauma stabilisation points, prepositioning trauma supplies, life-saving medicines and supplies at and around mustering points and camps expected.
+Specifically, WHO and partners are increasing the number of trauma stabilisation points, prepositioning trauma supplies, life-saving medicines and supplies at and around mustering points and expected camps.

-“Urgent access to frontline trauma care complemented with lifesaving health services, emergency immunisation campaigns and vigilance against the risk of communicable outbreaks are our top priorities at this point considering the precarious conditions fleeing populations have to survive in under soaring temperatures, health services,” said Altaf Musani WHO Representative in Iraq.
+“Urgent access to frontline trauma care complemented with lifesaving health services, emergency immunisation campaigns and vigilance against the risk of communicable outbreaks are our top priorities at this point, considering the precarious conditions fleeing populations have to survive in under soaring temperatures, health services,” said Altaf Musani WHO Representative in Iraq.

-“UNFPA is well positioned to continue providing life-saving reproductive health services on the front-lines and strengthening referral pathways.
+“UNFPA is well-positioned to continue providing life-saving reproductive health services on the front-lines and strengthening referral pathways.
 We are grateful to the donors who help make this happen, namely Australia, Canada, ECHO, Japan, OFDA, CERF and the Humanitarian Pooled Funding,” said Ramanathan Balakrishnan, UNFPA Representative in Iraq

-WHO and other health cluster partners are appealing for urgent support to bridge the current funding gap of 85% to address these emergency health challenges in the context of Mosul operation and to assist over 6 million people in need of health services, nationwide.
+WHO and other health cluster partners are appealing for urgent support to bridge the current funding gap of 85% to address these emergency health challenges in the context of Mosul and to assist over 6 million people in need of health services, nationwide.